 It’s all quite a good show, assuming that’s what it is.
 A performance is easy to dismiss, but the senile ranting of a racist from a public television platform is something that’s best not viewed at all, and if you must, at least through fingers over eyes.

-Much like Goneril and Regan’s amazement that their father, King Lear, keeps the fool around to torment all of them with his biting wit, we are left to wonder why Canadians in general, and the Canadian Broadcasting Corporation specifically, would allow Cherry such an enormous outlet for his vocalized insanity.
-An unfamiliar idioms is one thing, senescent hate speech is quite another.
+Much like Goneril and Regan’s amazement that their father, King Lear, keeps the fool around to torment all of them, we are left to wonder why Canadians in general, and the Canadian Broadcasting Corporation specifically, would allow Cherry such an enormous outlet for his vocalized insanity.
+An unfamiliar idiom is one thing, senescent hate speech is quite another.

 There is one glaring difference between Lear’s Fool and Cherry.
 While the Shakespearean character has the good sense to leave the stage as the kingdom over which he lays his scorn begins to crumble, never appearing again after Act Three, the hockey commentator can’t stay out of the public eye despite his sport doing all that it can to deteriorate right in front of its audience.